cran/shinyjs/README.md

     shinyApp(ui, server)

-This is how most Shiny apps should initialize `shinyjs` - by calling `useShinyjs()` near the top of the UI.
+This is how most Shiny apps should initialize {shinyjs} - by calling `useShinyjs()` near the top of the UI.

-However, if you use shinyjs in any of the following cases:
+However, if you use {shinyjs} in any of the following cases:

   - In Shiny dashboards (built using the `shinydashboard` package)
   - In Shiny apps that use a `navbarPage` layout
   - In Rmd documents
-  - In Shiny apps that manually build the user interface with an HTML file or template (instead of using Shiny's UI functions)
+  - In Shiny apps that manually build the user interface with an HTML file or template (instead of using Shiny’s UI functions)

-Then you should see the [*Including shinyjs in different types of apps*](https://deanattali.com/shinyjs/advanced) document.
+Then you should see the [*Including {shinyjs} in different types of apps*](https://deanattali.com/shinyjs/advanced) document.

-If your Shiny app doesn't fall into any of these categories, then the above code sample should be enough to get your started with including shinyjs in your app.
+If your Shiny app doesn’t fall into any of these categories, then the above code sample should be enough to get your started with including {shinyjs} in your app.

 <h2 id="usecase">